istio/istio.io/content/en/docs/tasks/traffic-management/ingress/ingress-control/index.md

-Many users choose to deploy Istio ingress gateways in using various network topologies (e.g. behind Cloud Load Balancers, a self-managed Load Balancer or directly expose the Istio ingress gateway).
+Many users choose to deploy Istio ingress gateways in using various network topologies (e.g. behind Cloud Load Balancers, a self-managed Load Balancer or directly expose the Istio ingress gateway to the internet).
 As such, these topologies require different ingress gateway configurations for transporting correct client attributes like IP/certs to the workloads running in the cluster.

 Configuration of XFF and XFCC headers are configured by using by using `MeshConfig` during Istio